ChidiebereAgunanne/RecipeProject/README.md

 As I stated in the introduction the point of this exploration is because we are curious about if people rate recipes higher because they take a short time to prepare or if they are actually good.
 To investigate this we are using `'log_minutes'`, which contain the values of the `'minutes'` columns scaleed to log10, I used this column because this reduces the impact of outliers making it easier to see a trend.

-To investigate this question I ran  Pearson Correlation Coefficient on the columns `'log_minutes'`and  `'rating_per_recipe'` wiht the following hypotheses, test statistic, and significanr level
+To investigate this question I ran Spearman’s Rank Correlation on the columns `'log_minutes'`and  `'rating_per_recipe'` with the following hypotheses, test statistic, and significanr level

 **Null Hypothesis:** There is no significant relationship between preparation time and recipe rating.